 Located on County Road 100 South, just east of Dan Jones Road, Burnett Woods is an 80-acre Indiana State Dedicated Nature Preserve that is owned and maintained by the Central Indiana Land Trust.
 Their purchase of the land was made possible by a gift from Ruth Burnett.

 Burnett Woods is chock full of black walnut, oak, hickory, maple and tulip poplar trees, which provide lots of shade in the summer and display rich, beautiful color in the fall.
-It's also full of native wildflowers and shrubs that provide a different kind of beauty in the spring.
+It's also full of native wildflowers -- such as wild geranium, woodland phlox, prairie trillium and toad-shade trillium -- and shrubs that provide a different kind of beauty in the spring.

 One fine day, my daughters and I ventured into Avon to explore Burnett Woods.
 We found the best option is to park at the Avon Light and Life Free Methodist Church located at 8264 E. County Road 100 South in Avon.
 Park behind the church next to the softball diamond and walk in a southeast direction across the grass toward the road.
 You'll run right into the entrance to Burnett Woods.

-We discovered there are two trails there: A half-mile blue trail and a 1.2-mile red trail.
+We discovered there are two trails in Burnett Woods: a half-mile blue trail and a 0.9-mile red trail.
 Both trails are loops, so there is only one entrance and exit to the nature preserve.

 We opted for the blue trail loop.
 The trail is well-marked with blue dots painted on a few trees along the way, as well as signage that keeps hikers going in the right direction.